Terms & Conditions

 - Legal Obligation

 If the personal data is required to be collected and processed in order to comply with the law, then explicit consent is not required.
-This may be the case for some data related to employment and taxation for example, and for many areas addressed by the public sector.
+This may be the case for some data related to employment and taxation for example.

 - Vital Interests of the Data Subject